 Christmas is a well-known Christian tradition that remembers the birth of Jesus.
 In countries like the USA and UK, the majority of people celebrate this holiday whether Christian or not.
 African Americans and Black Britons typically celebrate Christmas.
 It is an important part of the year and is deeply rooted in the homes of many black people.
 Children grow up with Christmas, just as they and their parents and grandparents did.
 Black Santa is a more and more frequent sight and aligns with a positive change in culture.
 Christmas was first recorded as a celebration in 336 A.D. in Rome under the reign of Constantine.
-However, many of the well-known traditions are far more recent in origin.
+However, many of the well-known traditions are far more recent in origin such as Kwanzaa which is rooted in the African American Christmas tradition.

 While celebrating St Nicholas is an old tradition, Santa in his red outfit only appeared in the 1870s.
 Children wait with bated breath on Christmas Eve for their African American Santa Claus to bring some much-wanted gifts.
 Beautiful gifts depicting black people and products produced and sold by black businesses are growing, developing traditions of gift-giving.
 Supporting black businesses over the Christmas period can make a huge impact on their success.
 Where an African American Christmas decoration may adorn a Christmas tree this year, the tradition of trees began in Germany.
 They only spread with Queen Victoria of England in the mid-1800s as her husband Prince Albert was German.